Struggling to decide where to have your boudoir photoshoot? In this post, I will go over some location ideas and where you can have the photoshoot.

 Studios are usually open warehouses with different scenes & backdrops.
 Older studios tend to have a vintage feel with cracked floors & walls, which many clients like.
 Many modern studios are homes, so renting a studio for a boudoir photoshoot would be close to just renting a home in many cases.
 The bigger studios I mentioned are usually shared with multiple photographers, so they lean towards catering to models.
 If you want to take the studio route, always make sure you have the whole studio unless you feel comfortable being seen by other people working there.

 The key to outdoor boudoir photography is to find a secluded piece of nature.
 These areas are generally offroad and not along or near a trail where other people could see us.
 I take the if we can’t see others, they can’t see us.
 However, there is still always the possibility of being seen.
 Although a very tiny chance, you must be comfortable being nude just in case.
 Some clients want to jump straight to the outdoors because it’s something they really want to do.
 Unless you’re already body confident or you have no problem stepping out of your comfort zone, you shouldn’t take on an outdoor boudoir photoshoot because you might be tensed up and worried about being seen by others.
-This is why I recommend we do an indoor session first then schedule an outdoor session for another date because your first session will surely make you comfortable being nude & sexy.
+Therefore, I recommend we do an indoor session first then schedule an outdoor session for another date because your first session will surely make you comfortable being nude & sexy.

 There are a few outdoor niches we could explore: